Illumina/interop/README.md

 with one exception: GA systems have been excluded.

 ***
-> We now support an interface to Python 2.7 (UCS-4) and 3.6-3.10
+> We now support an interface to 3.6-3.11
-> Note that 3.10 is CentOS 7 or later while earlier versions support Centos 5 or later
+> Note that 3.10 and 3.11 are CentOS 7 or later while earlier versions support Centos 5 or later
 > Note: dumptext has been deprecated in favor of imaging_table and will be removed in the next version
 ***